 Refer to the article on how to write a CV with no experience for more tips.

 The most in-demand skills for higher income include data science, software development, digital marketing, cybersecurity, medical, and project management.
-Honing these skills can be used across many sectors, leading to well-paying job opportunities.
+Honing these skills can be used across many sectors, leading to the highest-paying job opportunities.

 What are my top 3 skills?